Calgary Coin & Antique Home Chinese Reference Guide Index

 FIFTH REFORM, introduced in AD 14.

-This was Mang's last coinage reform, with two and possibly three new coins being introduced.
-The first was the "Huo Ch'uan" valued at 1 Wu shu (5 shu) and of five shu weight.
+Wang Mang's 5th and last coinage reform saw two and possibly three new coins being added to the coins of the 4th reform.
+The first was the "Huo Ch'uan" valued at 1 Wu shu (5 shu) issued at five shu weight.
 The second was the "Huo-pu", a spade coin valued at 25 Wu Shu (125 shu).
-There is another fairly common coin called the "Pu-Ch'uan".
-It is not mentioned in the ancient records but seems to belong with this series, possibly an early version of the Huo Ch'uan.
-These are all very well cast coins, of fairly uniform size and weight and seldom show up in grades below VF.
+There is another fairly common coin called the "Pu-Ch'uan" not mentioned in the ancient records but appears to a third type in this series, possibly an early version of the Huo Ch'uan.
+These are all very well cast coins of fairly uniform size and weight and seldom show up in grades below VF.

-The Ta-Ch'uan Wu-Shih also continued to circulate, but with the reduced value of 5 shu.
-It is likely that the lighter Ta-Ch'uan Wu-Shih were cast during this period.
+While the Ta-Ch'uan Wu-Shih continued to circulate it had a reduced value of 5 shu.
+These coins are found in a variety of weights (discussed above) and it seems likely that the lighter examples were cast during this period.

 HUO CH'UAN COINAGE

 The Huo-ch'uan coins are found with many minor varieties (Schjoth lists 21) and a few major ones.
 Some of the minor varieties may indicate mint marks, but many are probably illicit castings.
-The major varieties probably had meaning in the form of mints and dates, but this information is now lost to us.
-There are far too many variations to go into here at this time (maybe one day), so we have put most of them together under the generic heading of S-149 varieties, and commented only on the more distinctive ones.
+The major varieties probably had meaning in the as to mints and dates but this information is now lost.
+There are far too many variations to go into here but I will include some more distinctive ones and a few representative examples.

 s-149